threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_kubernetes.md

 A cluster must be composed of at least 2 nodes.
 One master node and any number of worker nodes.

-A kubernetes cluster can be linked to our other primitives.
+A kubernetes cluster could be linked to our other primitives.

 ## Reservation definition